Radiotherapy and Oncology

 Access to Higher Education (HE)

-Overall Access profile pass with an overall mark of 65%, including 65% in each level 3 module to include physics and one of biology or chemistry.
+Overall profile of 65% (120 credit Access course) (NI Access course), including 65% in each Level 3 module to include Physics and one of Biology or Chemistry.
 To include a 20 credit Level 2 Mathematics module, passed at 40% or successful completion of NICATS Mathematics as part of the pre-2021 Access Diploma.

-Overall Access profile of 24 credits at distinction plus 21 merits in graded units (60 credit Access course) (GB Access course) in a relevant science subject (which must include physics).
-Plus GCSE Mathematics and English language grade C. For further information on the entry requirements for this course please contact the administrator as listed in the Contact details.
+Overall Access profile of 24 credits at distinction plus 21 credits at Merit in graded units (60 credit Access course) (GB Access course) in a relevant Science subject (which must include Physics).
+Plus GCSE Mathematics and English Language Grade C/4.

 GCSE